-The Ministry of Foreign Affairs' development strategy for children and young people in the South, Three billion reasons (2005)

-For example, sport is an excellent tool in public awareness and information campaigns.
-Well-organised sports activities are a practical and cost-effective means of reaching peace and development goals.
+The Ministry of Foreign Affairs' development strategy for children and young people in the South, Three billion reasons (2005) a practical and cost-effective means of reaching peace and development goals.

 The role of sport is emphasised in the Foreign Ministry's development strategy for children and young people in the South, which stresses the importance of sport for particularly vulnerable groups of children because it improves their mental and physical health.